amywork/StackApp/README.md

 ## What is a Stack app?
 - Stack app is an iOS application which tracks your online subscriptions systematically.
 - There are more and more subscription business models around the world.
 It’s time to manage them in a smart way. 😎
+- **At this point, Stack is a personal toy project.** I'd like to launch app in the future, but I don't know when it will be.

 ![STACK2](https://github.com/younari/StackApp/blob/master/_IMAGES/STACK2.png)